Understanding power of attorney

 - Both must sign for transactions or requests

-- There are some limits - for example, we can't allow online access to your account
+There are some limits, for example, we can't offer online access or credit cards

 - Allows someone to act for a person who has lost mental capacity